Cray wins $188 million deal to build supercomputer, shares up

 In August, IBM -- one of the leading makers of high-end computers -- pulled out of the project due to higher-than-expected financial and technical support costs.

-For the University of Illinois' National Center for Supercomputing Applications' contract, Cray would use processors based on AMD's Opteron and NVIDIA's Tesla series of CPUs.
+For the University of Illinois' National Centre for Supercomputing Applications' contract, Cray would use processors based on AMD's Opteron and NVIDIA's Tesla series of CPUs.

 The supercomputer will be installed in phases during the first nine months of 2012 at the university's National Petascale Computing Facility, Cray said on Monday.